-This month we (Permanent Publications) are publishing The Vegan Book of Permaculture by permaculture teacher and author and our good friend, Graham Burnett.
+In 2014, Permanent Publications published The Vegan Book of Permaculture by permaculture teacher, author and our good friend, Graham Burnett.
 As publishers of Meat by Simon Fairlie and supporters and promoters of Regenerative Agriculture you are would be justified in asking: Why are we promoting veganism?
 This is why.

 I believe strongly that animals, both wild and farmed, have a place in ecological land restoration.
 We have therefore published many posts here on this subject and I have written about how regenerative techniques like mob grazing are an effective way of regnerating over-grazed pastures.
 There is also a growing body of evidence that Regenerative Agriculture can actually lock up carbon in the soil.